grinnell-cs/csc151-images/_labs/hash-tables.md

 b.
 The person closest to the board is Side A.  The other person is side B.

 c.
-Grab your code files
+Grab the code files

 * [hash-tables.rkt](../code/labs/hash-tables.rkt)